Why Is My Cat Sneezing? Expert Insights from a Vet

 How are upper respiratory infections in cats diagnosed?

-This procedure involves inserting a small camera into the cat’s nasal passages so the vet can closely examine the area for tumors or fungal plaques.
+• Rhinoscopy: Inserting a small camera into the cat’s nasal passages to examine the area for tumors or fungal plaques.

-Your vet may carry out this test in really sick cats to rule out low blood sugar, dehydration, anemia, evidence of infection, feline leukemia/FIV status, or general health screening.
+• Blood work: Carried out in really sick cats to rule out low blood sugar, dehydration, anemia, evidence of infection, or feline leukemia/FIV status

 How are upper respiratory infections in cats treated?

 Before you do any more frantic Googling, you should know that there’s no cure, antidote, or medication for a feline URI.
-Treatment for a cat cold is really just tender loving care at home.
+The best treatment option for a cat cold is really just tender loving care at home.
 Most of the time, the cold will go away on its own in a week or two.

 How do you treat a sneezing cat at home?